sulfuror/rescript-sh/README.md

    it if you prefer that one.
 The older one is v0.5.

 ## Usage:
+The best way I've found to use a script is to put the script in your `./local/bin` directory.
+This is my choice, you're free to use it as you like.
+Distributions like _**Ubuntu**_ have already the options in their system to use this file as a regular `/bin` file of your system; that means, it already read from there executable files.
+So if `./local/bin` is already created, that's a great place for this script.
+If not and you don't want to write `./script.sh` every time you want to use it and instead you wish to type `nameofyourscript` and the options, then you just need to create it.
+Once created, verify in your `.profile` document if your distribution already have this option enabled.
+If you see this next lines it means it is already enabled:

+``
+# set PATH so it includes user's private bin if it exists
+if [ -d "$HOME/.local/bin" ] ; then
+    PATH="$HOME/.local/bin:$PATH"
+fi
+``
+If you don't have theses lines in your `.profile` then just copy those and paste it at the end.
+If you had to create the `/bin` directory and edit the `.profile`, then you need to restart your session, or log out and login, or reboot your computer in order for this work.
+If it was already there, you don't need to do anything, just give it permission to execute  (`chmod 700 restic.sh`) and (optional) rename the script from `restic.sh`  to `whatevername`, move the script to `/.local/bin`, open your terminal and type the name of your script.

 You'll se a lot of lines in this little script.
 What you need to change is the following values:

 * `RESTIC_PASSWORD="CHANGE_ME"` <- Put your restic password between the ""